The best accounting software makes it easier to keep good account records of profit and loss, as well as tax liabilities.

 This can be very helpful for start-ups who want to keep their accounts organized without committing to a solution, while also reducing initial costs.
 Other businesses might simply prefer them because they often allow for a greater control of your data, by running on your own machines rather than on third-party clouds.

 The best accounting solution will also integrate with any ecommerce software you're running, regardless of the theme installed.

 Here we'll feature the best accounting software currently available on the market, and also include further options to consider, as you can opt for specific expense tracker apps or even customer accounts.

 FreshBooks is a popular cloud-based accounting service designed specifically for small business owners.

-The package has plenty of features – invoicing, expense tracking, time tracking, a host of business reports, even an option to take credit card payments (for a 2.9% plus 30 cents transaction fee) – but a straightforward interface aimed at non-accountants ensures you'll be up-and-running right away.
+The package has plenty of features – invoicing, expense tracking, time tracking, a host of business reports, even an option to take credit card payments – and a straightforward interface aimed at non-accountants ensures you'll be up-and-running right away.

 Despite the simplicity, there's real depth here.
 You can bill in any currency, save time by setting up recurring invoices, allow customers to pay via credit card by checking a box, and even automatically bill their credit card to keep life simple for everyone.